microsoft/dotnet-framework-docker/README.md

 This image is officially supported on Docker version 1.12.2.

-Please see [the Docker installation documentation](https://docs.docker.com/installation/) for details on how to upgrade your Docker daemon.
+Please see [Getting Started with Docker for Windows](https://docs.docker.com/docker-for-windows/) for details on how to install or upgrade Docker to use Windows Containers.

 # User Feedback